 - intitle:”Welcome to Windows XP Server Internet Services” for IIS 6.0

 4. Use of Google queries for locating passwords

-We can use google to search for password stored for various website.
-Just search highlighted text on google.
+We can use Google to search for passwords stored for various websites.
+Just search highlighted text on Google.
 Let’s Learn how you can get such random passwords.

 - Search inurl:admin inurl:backup intitle:index.of .
 This shows directories whose names contain the words admin and backup.

 This shows files containing Microsoft FrontPage passwords.

 - Search filetype:sql (“passwd values ****” |”password values ****” | “pass values ****”) .
 This shows results containing SQL code and passwords inserted into a database.

 - Search intitle:index.of trillian.ini .
 This shows results with configuration files for the Trillian IM.